 Periareolar incision – reserved for moderate to severe breast tissue and excess loose skin.
 A “donut” type incision is made around the areola, allowing Dr. Sailon to remove both skin and breast tissue.
 As with the subareolar incision, this is frequently combined with liposuction.

 Circumvertical or free nipple grafts – used in rare instances where patients have severely loose skin.
 These techniques involve extra incisions to recontour the chest.
 Dr. Sailon will review the pro’s and con’s of each technique to determine what is appropriate for you.

 What can I expect on the day of surgery?

-Dr. Sailon believes in maintaining the highest degree of safety for his patients.
-Male breast reduction surgery is performed only in fully-accredited operating rooms.
+Dr. Sailon believes in a safety-first approach for all patients.
+Male breast reduction surgery or Gynecomastia is performed only in fully-accredited operating rooms.
 Depending on the procedure selected, you may be a candidate for local anesthesia only (numbing medicine placed in the chest but you are fully awake), IV sedation (an anesthesiologist provides medicine to make you relaxed), or general anesthesia (you go to sleep).
 The decision of which is best will, of course, be in large part up to you.
 Dr. Sailon will review these various techniques in greater detail during your consultation.

 What is the recovery from surgery like?

 You will go home shortly after surgery, accompanied by a friend or relative.
 An elastic pressure garment is to be worn nearly continuously the first 2 weeks to help reduce swelling and optimize your results.
-You will be given pain medication in case there is any significant discomfort in the chest.
+You may be prescribed medication in case there is any significant discomfort in the chest.
 Most can return to school or work after about 5 days.
 Light aerobic exercise can begin 10 days after surgery with full participation in athletics at 4 weeks.

 6801 Whittier Avenue, Suite 301